-The sales volume is reasonably computed based on the yearly sales target of the Company, market demand and development trend, operating performance of customers and the orders currently received, as well as taking into consideration the production scale.
-This year, due to the Russia-Ukraine war and COVID-19 lockdowns, despite operational setbacks arising from a sluggish global economy and international trade friction, the Company makes forecast for the coming year based on operating plans, market demand forecast, industry competition and estimate of main customers' operating performance, and concludes that it could maintain a stable growth.
+The expected sales volume is based on the Company's comprehensive assessment in accordance with its operating plan, general economy, market demand forecast, industry competition and business outlook of major customers.
+It is expected that the industry the Company is in will continue to grow steadily in the coming year.
 In addition, the Company will be committed to strengthening its operating health and accelerating the differentiation of technology and products.
 By rooting in Taiwan, the Company will continue to improve its manufacturing process, seeking to maintain the Company's stable growth.